 Your Boston Whaler dealer will have recommendations regarding filters that meet Mercury's specifications.

-Fuel/water Separator
+Fuel/water Separator (Option)

-The fuel/water separator has been determined to be within Mercury specifications and will not restrict the flow of adequate fuel to the engine(s).
+If equipped, the addition of the optional fuel/water separator has been determined to be within Mercury specifications and will not restrict the flow of adequate fuel to the engine(s).